 But the level of primary production depends not only on the light intensity.
 Another important factor are the nutrients in the seawater, which the algae need in order to grow, especially nitrate and phosphates, but also silicic acid for diatoms.
 Both in the sea ice and water column, it is believed that nutrients regulate blooms’ intensity and potentially also when they end.
-Blooms can also be ended by other processes, e.g. viruses or the subduction of water masses.
+Blooms can also be ended by other processes, e.g. viruses.
 In comparison to light, however, there are still major uncertainties in our understanding of nutrient dynamics in the sea ice.
 The most essential source of nutrients in the ice is the seawater.
 The nutrient concentrations in the sea ice are determined by the brine circulation and exchanges with the underlying seawater, as well as biogeochemical processes like assimilation and remineralisation.
 Adsorption on the walls of the brine channels and biofilm processes most likely influence the availability and mobility of sea-ice nutrients.
 Nutrients in the seawater below are shaped by layering in and the provenance of the water masses (e.g. in the Arctic by nutrient-rich Pacific versus nutrient-poor Atlantic water masses), drainage from rivers and glaciers, as well as advection (Lannuzel et al., 2020).

 Primary production is also influenced by the sea-ice cover.
 Increased meltwater and river input leads to intensified layering in the surface water, whereas thinner ice with a larger percentage of open water increases the exposure of the near-surface water to wind and waves, promoting mixing.
 These processes have conflicting and unknown effects on the supply of deeper and nutrient-richer water for phytoplankton and ice algae, and therefore on primary production.
 Earth-system model-based simulations indicate that, in the future, increased layering and declining nutrients will dominate the pelagic environment.
 Other models predict a rise in atmospheric deposition, which could be balanced out by the limited nutrient availability resulting from increased layering (Lannuzel et al., 2020).
 Another important factor: the characteristics of the sea ice itself.
 Changes in the nutrient concentrations in the sea ice are mainly influenced by vertical processes (e.g. brine dynamics and ice-ocean flows), and future brine dynamics depend on the ice temperature and salinity.
 Ice temperatures could rise due to a warmer atmosphere, or could sink due to reduced snow accumulation.
 The sea-ice salinity is expected to rise in autumn and winter – since seasonal ice contains more salt than multiyear ice does.
 In contrast, the salinity is expected to be lower in summer due to the earlier start of the melting phase.
 Assuming the nutrient concentrations in the seawater remain unchanged, more brine in winter would mean a higher nutrient concentration in the sea ice in spring, and would potentially increase sympagic (= inner-ice) productivity.
 However, these additional nutrients from the dynamics in the sea ice will be balanced out if the nutrient concentrations in the seawater decline (Lannuzel et al., 2020).